dogmax/ToxicTagger/README.md

 Successful tag
 https://youtu.be/PAUHHrd2pCg

-How fast you change targets:
+How fast it scans targets:
 https://www.youtube.com/watch?v=KwJjMdXhJ4I&feature=youtu.be

 Not wasing cool downs (sorry for lag)